stedolan/counterexamples/src/distinctness-injectivity.md

 of the argument to a function matches the type it expects.

 Occasionally, they need to do the opposite, and verify that two types are distinct.
-The most common case of this is allowing the programmer to omit those cases of a pattern match which are impossible because they would imply that two distinct types are equal.
+One common case of this is allowing the programmer to omit those cases of a pattern match which are impossible because they would imply that two distinct types are equal.
 For instance, given a value which is either a string, or evidence that